evert/evert.github.com/_posts/2023/2023-04-26-oauth3-proposal.md

 with JWT and refresh tokens from scratch, even though OAuth2 would be good fit.
-Most people only need a small part of OAuth2, but to understand *which* small part you need you'll need to wade through and understand a dozen IETF RFC documents, some of which best practices that have the draft status.
+Most people only need a small part of OAuth2, but to understand *which* small part you need you'll need to wade through and understand a dozen IETF RFC documents, some of wich are still drafts.

 Sidenote: [OpenID Connect][12] is another dimension on top of this.
-OpenID Connect builds on OAuth2 and adds many features and another set of dense technical specs that are even harder to read.
+OpenID Connect builds on OAuth2 and adds many features and another set of dense technical specs that are (in my opinion) even harder to read.

-OAuth 2 as a framework is really good, but it's not as good at being a generic protocol that people can write generic code for.
+OAuth2 as a framework is really good and very successful.
+But it's not as good at being a generic protocol that people can write generic code for.

 Solving the setup issue
 -----------------------

-There's a nice OAuth2 feature called `OAuth 2.0 Authorization Server Metadata`, defined in [RFC8414][4].
+There's a nice OAuth2 feature called "OAuth 2.0 Authorization Server Metadata", defined in [RFC8414][4].
 This is a JSON document sitting at a predictable URL:
 `https://your-server/.well-known/oauth-authorization-server`, and can tell
 clients: